griffinwt/hackathon11.2.2020/README.md

 | Daisy   |    106 |
 | Lucy    |     94 |

+The relationship between name and adoption is something else I would have liked to investigate further given more time.
 Another interesting facet was age distribution.
 Here is a histogram of age distribution among the animals in the shelter after converting all ages to the same units (days):

 <img src="./visualizations/ages.png" width="75%" height="75%">